NEWECX/vendor-sdk/doc/use-newecx-cli.md

     newecx --upload-header

+if your account is in production (out of sandbox), run

+    newecx --force-upload-header

 This will upload your headers (in src/agreed-header.js) to the server.
 This will serve as a contract between you and the API server.

 If you make any changes to the headers of the csv file, you will need to rerun these commands to update the server.
 Otherwise, your feed will be rejected.